Monsterwayne/monsterwayne_escrow_journal/Escrow_Programming_Comparison.md

 - Explicit definition of the size of the state account.

 ## Comparative Analysis
-The evolution from PaulX's foundational work in native Rust to IronAddictedDog's and Dean Little's sophisticated implementations using the Anchor framework marks a trajectory of increasing complexity, efficiency, and developer-friendliness in Solana escrow programming.
+The evolution from PaulX's foundational work in native Rust to IronAddictedDog's and Dean Little's advanced implementations using the Anchor framework marks a trajectory of increasing efficiency and developer-friendliness in Solana escrow programming.
+Chewing Gum perhaps? lol maybe not but clearly less painfull.

 ## Potential Downsides of the Evolution
 While the shift to the Anchor framework offers many benefits, it's not without potential drawbacks: